-- Mary Gate (Mária kapu) – the oldest part of the church at the foot of the bell tower in an atrium dates from the 14th century – this is the only real Gothic piece, others our reproductions by Frigyes Schulek.
+This is the only real Gothic piece, others our reproductions by Frigyes Schulek.
 Parts of the gate include signature marks of craft unions of 14th century stone carvers.

 The church bells are hanging in the chamber behind the shield.
 Only three of them survived; the biggest one weighs 3.2 tons and can tolls at noon.

 TIP: You can climb up to the lower terrace (at 47 m) of the Bell & Lookout Tower on 197 steps at and enjoy the fantastic panorama.
 The renovation of the tower was finished in 2015 and opened to the public on 21.
 October 2015.

 Opening Hours: 10.00 – 17.00 every day, tours start at every hour, max 15 persons can go up.
 Admission: full price: 1400 HUF, students/retirees: 1 000 HUF, free for children under 6 years of age.